hyperledger/iroha-2-docs/src/cookbook/submit-transactions.md

     iroha: &Client,
     transaction: &SignedTransaction
 ) {
-    // If the transaction is rejected, the method panics iroha.submit_transaction(transaction).unwrap()
+    // panics if the transaction is invalid (cannot be submitted) let _hash = iroha.submit_transaction(transaction).unwrap();
-}
+    // transaction may or may not have been committed or rejected }

 fn submit_transaction_and_wait_for_approval(
     iroha: &Client,
     transaction: &SignedTransaction
 ) {
-    // If the transaction is rejected, the method panics iroha.submit_transaction_blocking(transaction).unwrap() }
+    // panics if the transaction is invalid or rejected let _hash = iroha.submit_transaction_blocking(transaction).unwrap();
+    // transaction has been committed
+}
 ```